 Great hair doesn’t just happen; it’s made through a consistent routine that includes gentle handling.

-This means no rough treatment like raking a comb through tangles or neglecting the basics for healthy care.
+This means no rough treatment like raking a comb through tangles or neglecting the basics for health care.
 If you truly want beautiful, healthy hair, you must treat it like it’s important to you.

 Resolve to pamper and fuss over your mane by taking your time with styling and care.